Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Object and event selections

 The two BDT scores are used to define output categories with different signal purities.
-They are designed to maximise the overall number-counting significance for a benchmark signal using $HH$ and background yields in the di-photon invariant mass range $120~\GeV<m_{\gamma\gamma}<130$~\GeV.
+They are designed to maximise the overall number-counting significance~\cite{Cowan:2010js} for a benchmark signal using $HH$ and background yields in the di-photon invariant mass range $120~\GeV<m_{\gamma\gamma}<130$~\GeV.
 In the high-mass region, the signal yield is computed from the sum of the expected SM ggF and VBF $HH$ contributions, while in the low-mass region, the benchmark signal is defined using a mixture of two ggF and VBF $HH$ samples with large values of $\kl$ in order to cover a wide range of BSM scenarios.
 During this optimisation process, each category is required to contain at least eleven expected continuum background events from the region $105~\GeV<\myy<160$~\GeV in the combined samples of Run-2 and Run-3 simulated events.
+Under the assumption of a Poisson distribution, eleven simulated events in this combined sample correspond to a data sample expected to contain at least two events.
 This ensures a sufficient number of events for constraining the shape of the di-photon invariant mass distribution of the continuum background when performing the fit to the data.
 This approach allows a more stringent selection requirement on the BDT score, resulting in a 10\% improvement in signal significance compared to a strategy with separated trainings for Run~2 and Run~3, and for which the requirements on continuum background simulated events are applied to the corresponding BDTs individually.

 After the optimisation, three categories (labelled `High Mass $i$', $i=1..3$) in the high-mass region and four categories (labelled `Low Mass $i$', $i=1..4$) in the low-mass region are defined based on the corresponding BDT scores, with a higher category index $i$ corresponding to higher BDT scores and more signal-like events.
 The addition of further categories did not improve the results significantly.
 Events with a BDT score lower than the threshold defining the category with the lowest index (\textit{i.e.} the category with the lowest signal sensitivity) are discarded.
-Data events from the inclusive signal region are thus classified in fourteen exclusive signal regions based on the value of $\myybb^{*}$, the corresponding BDT scores and the data-taking period (\textit{i.e.} Run~2 or Run~3).
+Data events from the inclusive signal region are thus classified in fourteen (two sets of seven) exclusive signal regions based on the value of $\myybb^{*}$, the corresponding BDT scores and the data-taking period (\textit{i.e.} Run~2 or Run~3).